Nastel/tnt4j-streams-ibm-b2bi/README.md

               ## PROPERTY_END
         ```
         **Note:** You can comment out this entry to disable the listener.
     * Write stream parsers configuration file.
-See ['Streams configuration'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#streams-configuration) chapter for more details
+See ['Streams configuration'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#streams-configuration)
+    chapter for more details
     * Configure Java system properties for IBM Sterling B2B Integrator startup:
         * `tnt4j.streams.config` - referring parser configuration.
 See `./samples/B2Bi/tnt4j-streams-ibm-b2bi.properties`
         * `log4j.configuration` - referring logger configuration.
 See `./config/log4j.properties`
         * `tnt4j.config` - referring TNT4J configuration.
 See `./config/tnt4j.properties`
          **NOTE:** Do not forget to set cloud TOKEN value by changing property `event.sink.factory.Token`.

-	Note: in case of listener not started check that your jar is loaded, and properties in /SI/install/properties/jkool/1.0/.
+**NOTE:** in case listener does not start - check if `tnt4j-streams-ibm-b2bi` jar is loaded, and configuration properties files are in
-	There should be 3 of them: tnt4j.properties, tnt4j-streams-ibm-b2bi.properties, log4j.properties
+`/SI/install/properties/jkool/1.0/` directory.
+There should be 3 of them: `tnt4j.properties`, `tnt4j-streams-ibm-b2bi.properties` and
+`log4j.properties`.

 How to Build TNT4J-Streams-IBM-B2Bi
 =========================================